juiceme/pantterilasku/README.md

 ## Installation

-Pantterilasku requires the pdfkit npm module.
-You can install all depencencies by "npm install"
+Pantterilasku requires websocket, pdfkit, emailjs and md5 npm modules.
+You can install all depencencies by "npm install" The repository clones AES library as submodule, You need to install it by "git submodule init, git submodule update"

 ## Features